henricker/auth/README.md

     /*
         Case Sucessfully

-        return user and one token to authorization others routes than needed user authenticate */
+        Returns the user and an authentication token, in which this token will be used to validate that the user is authenticated on other routes
+        response:
+    */
     {